richardbumbury/results-js/README.md

 ## `Result`

-The `Result` class is a critical component of the `Result` library, engineered to elegantly handle the outcomes of operations within applications.
+The `Result` class is a critical component of `Results`, engineered to elegantly handle the outcomes of operations within applications.
 It provides a robust framework for distinguishing between successful outcomes and failures, thereby facilitating error handling, debugging, and operational transparency.

 ### Role and Usage